D00Movenok/BounceBack/README.md

 ## Proxies

+The proxies section is used to configure where to listen and proxy traffic, which protocol to use and how to chain rules together for traffic filtering.
 At the moment, BounceBack supports the following protocols:

 * HTTP(s) for your web infrastructure
 * DNS for your DNS tunnels